 - Ensure you compare the multi-attraction pass ticket rates with regular entry fees.
-It will only take you 10mins to drop by the individual attraction websites to gather their rates and do some quick sums to make sure a pass is offering you the best value.
+It will only take you 10-minutes to drop by the individual attraction websites to gather their rates and do some quick sums to make sure a pass is offering you the best value.

 - Some attractions such as museums and galleries may offer free or pay-as-you-wish entry on certain days and times, negating pass savings.
-For instance, with the time and flexibility I had in my first New York City trip, I was able to visit museums and galleries during their pay-as-you-wish hours and saved equal to or more than the pass offered.
+For instance, with the time and flexibility I had on my first New York City trip, I was able to visit museums and galleries during their pay-as-you-wish hours and saved equal to or more than the pass offered.

 - Further to the above, some passes base savings on suggested entry rates.
 An example is NYC passes that claim to save you $25 for entry to The Met.
-At the time of my travel, The Met was pay-as-you-wish full time with a suggested entry fee of $25.
-If you weren’t going to pay the full $25 to begin with, it didn’t really saved you that amount.
+At the time of my travel, The Met was pay-as-you-wish with a suggested entry fee of $25.
+If you weren’t going to pay the full $25 to begin with, it didn’t really save you that amount.
 Note, as of March 1, 2018, The Met is charging $25 for admission which is valid for 3 consecutive days entry into the Museum.

 - Compare the type of experience offered on the card.
 Passes generally offer the stock standard tour or experience.
 If you want a VIP tour or other upgraded experience, such as climbing to the top of the Statue of Liberty rather than just visiting the base, it is not likely to be offered on a pass.

-- Check the amount of time the pass is valid, to make sure you can comfortably get around all the attractions you are pre-paying.
+- Check the amount of time the pass is valid, to make sure you can comfortably get around to the attractions you are pre-paying for.